ModelRisk (using Monte Carlo simulation)

 Spreadsheet risk modeling within Microsoft ExcelDownload 15 day trial

-A ModelRisk user replaces uncertain values within their Excel model with special ModelRisk probability distribution functions that describe the uncertainty about those values.
+A ModelRisk user replaces uncertain values within their Excel model with special ModelRisk quantitative probability distribution functions that describe the uncertainty about those values.
 ModelRisk then uses Monte Carlo simulation to automatically generate thousands of possible scenarios.

 - What is the probability we will come under budget?

 - Which investment gives me the greatest return for a given level of risk?

 - How much capital do we need to be 95% sure of having enough for the project?

 - Which component configuration give me the greatest chance of achieving a certain operation time before a failure occurs?

 - How much do we need to hold in reserve to be 90% sure of covering the risks in our business?

 - How likely are we to meet our sales forecast?

 - ModelRisk Standard provides advanced Monte Carlo simulation in Excel.